CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ##SLANG CLI

 In order to use SLANG CLI you need to build the score-language project (run `mvn clean install` in root directory).
-After buiding the project look up `score-language\score-lang-cli\target\appassembler\bin` folder.
+After building the project look up `score-language\score-lang-cli\target\appassembler\bin` folder.
 You can use the command line interface by running `slang.bat`.

 You can get a list of available commands by typing `help` in the cli console.